vishaltrivedi904/Anime-MVVM/README.md

 # Anime Hub 🎬

-A modern, production-ready Android application for browsing top anime using the Jikan API.
-Built with Clean Architecture, Jetpack Compose, and comprehensive security features.
+A modern Android application for browsing top anime using the Jikan API.
+Built with Clean Architecture, Jetpack Compose, and security best practices.

+> **Educational Project** - This project is for learning and educational purposes only.

 ## Screenshots